oob-dock/oob-documentation/eng/backoffice-portal/apis-backoffice/readme.md

 This API is responsible for revoking an enrollment, returning its details and the history of status changes made.
 The revocation is done through the internal identifier of the enrollment in UUID format.

+## Resource change notification

+        POST /open-banking/oob-consents/v1/payment-status-notification

+Responsible for notifying the OOF about the change of non-selectable resources by category.
+Example: Loan, financing, etc.

 ## Authentication

 To access the endpoints listed here, a token generated from the *Client Credentials* flow in the non-regulatory base path of the Authorization Server must be used.